 Designed to be "quite different from the ‘full-flavoured’ space that Creatures usually plays in", this takes its inspiration from the German Kolsch style of ale.
 The brewers described the Furphy as "a clean and crisp, balanced beer with subtle fruit flavours and aromas", one with a "pleasantly refreshing, dry finish" that's an approachable ale that "could be easily mistaken for a light lager."
 It’s brewed with 100 percent Victorian ingredients, including Victoria’s Secret and Topaz hops grown in the High Country.

-FAT YAK PALE ALE
+COOPERS PALE ALE

 JAMES SQUIRE ONE FIFTY LASHES